naveengoyal1503/autoplugin-ai/plugins/AffiliateCoupon_Booster/README.md

 # AffiliateCoupon Booster

-## Description

-AffiliateCoupon Booster is a WordPress plugin that automatically curates and displays updated affiliate coupons and deals based on your specified keywords.
-It helps affiliate marketers and bloggers increase conversions by offering fresh, relevant coupon content to their visitors.
+AffiliateCoupon Booster is a WordPress plugin that enables website owners and affiliate marketers to create a powerful coupon and deal aggregator with user-submitted coupons.
+This plugin helps increase conversions by showcasing affiliate offers, coupon codes, and expiry dates in a clean and customizable manner.

 ## Features

-- Automatically fetch and update coupons hourly based on configurable keywords.
+- Custom post type for managing coupons with affiliate URLs, coupon codes, and expiry dates.
-- Simple shortcode `[affiliate_coupons]` to display coupons anywhere.
+- Frontend shortcode to display a submission form for user-generated coupons.
-- Affiliate-friendly coupon URLs integrate your affiliate ID.
-- Admin settings page for easy configuration.
-- Fully self-contained single PHP file plugin.
+- Admin review system with pending coupons awaiting approval.
+- Shortcode to list published coupons anywhere on your site.
+- Simple styling and AJAX-powered coupon submission for smooth user experience.
+- Designed to boost affiliate marketing revenue by aggregating coupons effectively.

 ## Installation

-1. Upload the `affiliatecouponbooster.php` file to the `/wp-content/plugins/` directory or use the WordPress plugin uploader.
+1. Upload the `affiliatecouponbooster.php` file to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the WordPress admin plugins page.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to *AffiliateCoupon Booster* settings menu.
-4. Enter target keywords (comma separated) for products you want coupons for.
-5. Enter your affiliate ID to embed in coupon URLs.
-6. Save settings.
+3. The `Coupons` menu will appear in the WordPress dashboard.

 ## Setup

-- Keywords you enter will be used to generate sample coupons that update hourly.
+- Add new coupons manually via the Coupons menu, providing affiliate URL, coupon code, and expiry date.
+- Use the `[affiliatecoupon_form]` shortcode to add a coupon submission form to any post or page for user-submitted deals.
-- Use the shortcode `[affiliate_coupons]` in posts, pages, or widgets to display the coupon list.
+- Use the `[affiliatecoupon_list count="10"]` shortcode to display coupons on your site (adjust count for number of coupons).

 ## Usage

-- Place `[affiliate_coupons]` shortcode where you want the coupon list to appear.
-- The plugin handles automatic coupon list updates via WordPress cron.
-- Customize your keywords and affiliate ID anytime from the admin settings.

-## Notes

-This initial version generates example coupons for demonstration.
-For full profitability, integrate real affiliate network APIs for live coupon feed.
+- Visitors and editors can submit coupons through the frontend form.
+- Admins review and publish submitted coupons for effective affiliate marketing.
+- Coupons display title, description, coupon code, expiry date, and link to affiliate offers.

+Enhance your affiliate revenue by providing your visitors with the latest deals and coupons all in one place!

 ---

-AffiliateCoupon Booster helps you boost your affiliate revenues with minimal effort by serving your audience fresh coupon content automatically.
+Feel free to suggest features or contribute on the plugin website.